mricon/lce-talk/talk.rst

       semanage fcontext -a -e /var/www /srv/sites

   You can NFS-mount with a context
-    You can pass a ``context`` parameter when mounting NFS (and many other partitions, to assign a local context to the mount.
+    You can pass a ``context`` parameter when mounting NFS (and some other partitions), to assign a local context to the mount.
 Check out ``man mount`` for more info.